HomePrivacy PolicyFeedbackLink to usSite Map

-MS Excel: Creating a custom average function (that excludes outlyers from the calculation)
+MS Excel: How to create a custom average function (that excludes outlyers from the calculation)

 For example, if I wanted to average the following numbers, but exclude 4527 from the average calculation because it is a value that is less than 5000.